-Dear
+Dear :

-The privacy and security of the personal information entrusted to us is of the utmost importance to Alliance Solutions Group, doing business as TalentLaunch.
-We are writing to provide you with information regarding a recent cybersecurity incident that potentially involved your personal information, which was collected during the employment application and placement process with one of our subsidiary companies.
+The privacy and security of the personal information we maintain is of the utmost importance to Lewis and Clark College.
+We are writing to provide you with information regarding a cybersecurity incident that potentially involved your personal information.
 Please read this notice carefully, as it provides information about the incident, the complimentary identity monitoring services we are making available to you, and the significant measures we take to protect your information.